P1sec/pycrate/README.md

 As the unique developper of the library (yet), I am the only person to contact: michau \[dot\] benoit \[at\] gmail \[dot\] com.
 This library is free software, however, specific support requires time and may not be always possible.
-In case you need specific support, please consider contributing first.
+In case you need specific support, please consider also contributing in one way or another.

 In case you are using this library in any of your project and you find it useful, do not hesitate to send me an email.
 It is always a pleasure to know where